ldpercy/turtle/wiki/coordinates.md

 JavaScript angle adjustments
 ----------------------------

-The JavaScript standard for atan2 uses mathematical conventions:
+The JavaScript standard for atan2 uses conventions from mathematics:

 * The polar axis extends to the right from the origin, ie the positive x-axis
 * Angles increase positively from the polar axis in the counter-clockwise direction